 Next, flip the duck breast and let it finish cooking.
 For duck, we want it to hit an internal temperature of 135F.

 We’ll let the duck rest by removing it from the skillet after it hits the desired internal temperature.
 Next, clean out your skillet and place it back on the grill to make the Bourbon Cherry Sauce.

 This sauce starts with the Buffalo Trace.
 Pour that in first and let some of the alcohol cook out before adding all the other ingredients.
 After all ingredients are added, give the mixture a good stir.
 Bring it to a boil and then let it simmer together.
 Once it reaches a sauce-like consistency, remove it from the grill.

 Seared Duck Breasts with Bourbon Cherry Sauce is Served

 Now, our favorite part.
 The part where we get to enjoy this delicious Seared Duck Breast with Bourbon Cherry Sauce!

 I placed each of my rested Seared Duck Breast on a cutting board and cut each one into slices.
 Then, I placed a couple spoonfuls of the Bourbon Cherry Sauce across each sliced duck breast.
 From here I garnished with sesame seeds and chopped scallions.
 That’s it!
 Serve it straight from the cutting board.
 Best enjoyed with friends and family.
 Cheers!

-Seared Duck Breast with Bourbon Cherry Sauce is a delicious, sweet sauce on a savory slice of duck!
+Seared Duck Breast with Bourbon Cherry Sauce

 - 5 Whole Duck Breast